-The transient analysis covered in this course requires the basic knowledge of differential equations.
+The transient analysis covered in this course requires basic knowledge of differential equations.
 That is why it is important for the students taking ECE 240 to have had Math 280 or equivalent (Differential Equations) or be taking it at the same time as this course.
+Currently, ECE 280 and Math 280 are listed as the co-requisites for this course.
+The addition of ME 280 (Differential Equations for Mechanical Engineers) to the list of co-requisites allows Mechanical Engineering students to take this required course without requesting permission numbers from the instructors.
+ECE 280 and ME 280 were developed in parallel to provide differential equations with application specific examples.